The rtrek package includes some Star Trek datasets, but

 Memory Alpha is a website that hosts information on all things relating to official canon Star Trek.
 This strictly pertains to the television series and movies.
 There are many other officially licensed Star Trek productions, e.g., the many hundreds of novels, but these are not technically canon even though they are often treated as much by many fans.
 For a broader, licensed works focus, see Memory Beta.

-When talking about using rtrek
+When talking about using rtrek to access data from

 Memory Alpha, the term data is used loosely.
 It would be just as